ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/staking-with-nominator-pools.md

-# Staking with Nominator Pools
+# Staking With Nominator Pools

 ## Overview